-Outstanding monuments of smaller religious groups around the world
+Outstanding contemporary shrines and other monuments of smaller religious groups around the world

 - Udvada Atash Behram – India, Gujarat.
 Oldest functioning Zoroastrian place of worship, consecrated in 1742.
 Sacred fire was brought from Persia.